SPARQL-Environment/SPARQL-Environment/README.md

 #### Workspace

 The workspace is the center to panels of your screen.
-This area is subdivided into two sections Input and Output.
+This area is subdivided into two sections: input and output.

 ##### Input